 Your cost of attending Weber includes tuition, fees, books and supplies, as well as an allowance for living costs such as room, board, transportation and personal expenses.

-Cost of attendance amounts are displayed on your Award Offer as aid eligibility has been determined.
+Cost of attendance amounts are displayed on your Award Offer.
 These amounts are updated annually and may vary based on your personal circumstance.

 Your cost of attendance will depend on:

 - If you are an undergraduate or graduate student